obsidian-tasks-group/obsidian-tasks/docs/queries/explaining-queries.md

 ### Default style

-For readability, explanations are shown in a fixed-width font (a `PRE` block), and if the test is too wide for the screen a horizontal scrollbar is shown.
+For readability, explanations are shown in a fixed-width font (a `PRE` block), and if the text is too wide for the screen a horizontal scrollbar is shown.
 Otherwise, testing showed that the explanations would be unusable on small-screen devices.

 ### Customizing the results